Services · Layer 01

 What the Engagement Delivers

-• A chart of accounts structured to separate cost of goods sold from operating expenses and to support the company's revenue recognition methodology
+• Chart of accounts structured to separate cost of goods sold from operating expenses, calibrated to the company's revenue recognition methodology

-• A revenue recognition schedule documenting the recognition methodology for each revenue stream, appropriate to the company's contract structure and billing cadence
+• Revenue recognition schedule documenting the methodology for each revenue stream

-• A thirteen week rolling cash forecast connected to the financial model and updated on a weekly cycle
+• Thirteen‑week rolling cash forecast connected to the financial model, updated on a weekly cycle

-• A net burn rate calculation using the correct net-burn methodology: total cash out minus total cash in, excluding financing activities
+• Net burn rate calculated using the correct methodology: total cash out minus total cash in, excluding financing activities

-• A cap table recording all issued equity in the correct legal class structure, with a record date and a transaction register
+• Cap table recording all issued equity in the correct legal class structure, with record date and transaction register

-• A management accounts structure producing reports within twenty-five business days of each period end, covering revenue, gross margin, net burn, and cash
+• Management accounts structure producing reports within twenty‑five business days of each period end

-• An assumption register documenting the basis for each material financial assumption in the model
+• Assumption register documenting the basis for each material financial assumption in the model

 Compliance Level Delivered